djelacik/Minishell/README.md

 ---

 ## **Introduction**
-Minishell is a project at 42 School aiming to enhance your understanding of:
+Minishell is a project at Hive Helsinki aiming to enhance your understanding of:
 - Process creation and management (`fork`, `exec`, `wait`).
 - File descriptors and their redirection.
 - Pipes, enabling inter-process communication.
 - Signal handling (`SIGINT`, `SIGQUIT`, etc.).
-- Structural coding and modular design, while adhering to the 42 Norm.
+- Structural coding and modular design.

 The general purpose is to provide a simplified shell that allows users to execute commands, leverage built-in commands, and use many Bash-like functionalities.